Insect Bites

 What is an Insect Bite?

-Allergic reactions from insects can happen when venom is injected by the insect’s stinger or mouth.
+Severe reactions from insects can happen when venom is injected by the insect’s stinger or mouth.
 It can cause redness, swelling, itchiness, and soreness.
 Some insects, like mosquitos or ticks, can spread diseases through bites.

-Common Insect Bites
+Common Insect Bites and Stings

 It can be hard to identify the kind of bug that bit you, especially if you don’t see it happen.
 Bug bites can occur anywhere and can be done by a variety of insects.